briangmilnes/APAS-AI/apas-ai/lectures/Slides490A2.md

 2. Will Professor Ernst have a job?
 3. Will you have a job?
 4. What will be different between your careers and mine?
-5. What other giant change is coming?
-6. Quantum Computing: Has it really achieved quantum supremacy?
 :::

 # Peter Lee lecture